Updated 17 January 2023 and 15 May 2023.

 From 1 July 2022, all 42 integrated care systems (ICSs) across the country became legal entities, with statutory responsibilities to deliver for their local populations.
 Legally, ICSs comprise two core parts: an integrated care board (ICB), the budget-holding body, and an integrated care partnership (ICP), a broader coalition of partners within the system, to join up planning and delivery.

 The ICP will be required to produce an integrated care strategy to set the strategic direction for health and care services across the whole geographic area of the ICS, including how commissioners in the NHS and local authorities can deliver more joined-up, preventative, and person-centred care for their local population.
+The ICB and its partner trusts have a duty to prepare a joint forward plan (JFP), to set out how they will arrange and/or provide NHS services to meet their populations physical and mental health needs.
+Systems are encouraged to use the JFP to develop a shared delivery plan for the integrated care strategy and joint local health and wellbeing strategy (JLHWS), that is supported by all partners across the system.

 Summary of the guidance